 Angular Integration Guide

-Add bug reporting to an Angular app.
-Works with Angular 15+, TypeScript, standalone components, and Angular Router.
+Add bug reporting to your Angular app with environment-aware config, SSR support, and TypeScript.
+Works with standalone components, NgModules, Angular Router, and Angular Universal.

 Quick Summary